 \subsection{Clustering comparison}

-K-means clustering algorithm is used to study the spatial distribution of experimental samples using QM and HM data as feature spaces.
+The K-means clustering algorithm is used to study the spatial distribution of experimental samples using QM and HM data as feature spaces.
 First, we investigate the separability of samples in different numbers of clusters for the HM samples.
-This internal cluster composition analysis yielded a silhouette score of 0.548 for $K=2$, while $K=3$ yielded a score of 0.435, indicating that division into two clusters is more easily distinguishable.
-Then, we aimed at investigating the matching accuracy between the clusters of experiments obtained using two different feature spaces, represented by the HM and QM metrics.
-This study was conducted for both $K=2,3$, computing a cumulative ARI score as explained in Section \ref{subsec:cluster}.
+This internal cluster composition analysis yielded a silhouette score of 0.548 for $K=2$, while $K=3$ yielded 0.435, indicating that division into two clusters is more easily distinguishable.
+Then, we aimed to investigate the matching accuracy between clusters of experiments obtained using two different feature spaces, represented by the HM and QM metrics.
+This study has been conducted for both $K=2,3$, computing a cumulative ARI score as explained in Section \ref{subsec:cluster}.
 The results of the clustering accuracy analysis are summarized by the histogram presented in Fig. \ref{fig:histogram_cumulative_ARI}.
-Regardless of the number of clusters chosen in the K-means, the five most prevalent metrics demonstrating the highest cumulative ARI result are: intimate space occupancy, average minimum distance to closest person, personal space occupancy, average robot linear velocity, and time to goal.
+Regardless of the number of clusters chosen in K-means, the five metrics with the highest cumulative ARI are: intimate space occupancy, average minimum distance to the closest person, personal space occupancy, average robot linear velocity, and time to goal.
 This distribution ensures a good balance between the social and trajectory's efficiency metrics.
 Therefore, both of these aspects contribute to a complete human-like evaluation.

 In Table \ref{tab:optimal_ARI_combos}, the optimal combinations of QM metrics that maximize the ARI are reported, considering $K=2$.
-These optimal sets of QM significantly raise the ARI value compared to using the entire set of QM as a feature space.
-The initial ARI of $-0.04$ obtained with all the 11 quantitative metrics yielded an ARI that is inadequate to establish a substantial correlation between the two clusters, being lower than 0.3.
+These optimal QM sets significantly increase the ARI compared to using the entire QM set as the feature space.
+The initial ARI of $-0.04$ across all 11 quantitative metrics was inadequate to establish a substantial correlation between the two clusters, as it was lower than 0.3.
 All optimal QM combinations comprise at least three of the most prevalent metrics identified with the cumulative ARI computation.
 In particular, the average robot velocity and one of the proxemics area occupancy are always present, highlighting the importance of this information for a quantitative evaluation protocol.